Lightning-AI/pytorch-lightning/docs/source-fabric/advanced/model_parallel/fsdp.rst

 Training models with billions of parameters
 ###########################################

-Use Fully Shared Data Parallel (FSDP) to train large models with billions of parameters efficiently on multiple GPUs and across multiple machines.
+Use Fully Sharded Data Parallel (FSDP) to train large models with billions of parameters efficiently on multiple GPUs and across multiple machines.

 .. note:: This is an experimental feature.